-Note 4 - Business Combination
+Note 5- Business Combination

-Effective February 1, 2022, the Corporation acquired an operational U.S. sand mine and facilities in Hixton, Wisconsin, through its 50%/50% jointly controlled operation, AMI Silica LLC.
+Effective February 1, 2022, the Corporation, through its 50/50 joint venture AMI Silica acquired an operational U.S. sand mine and facilities in Hixton, Wisconsin, the results of which are included in the Corporations investment in joint venture accounted for using the equity method.
 The Corporation closed the Definitive Agreement on March 3, 2022, in an arms-length transaction for a total price of \$1,000,000 USD.
 The Corporation was able to acquire these assets at a bargain purchase, as the seller had made a strategic decision to exit the industry.
 As the fair value of the assets acquired was significantly higher than the purchase price, a large gain was recognized on the acquisition.